unigateway/unigateway/docs/docs/user-guide/quick-start-mqgateway.md

 !!! warning
     Make sure MqGateway is never connected to power supply and micro USB port at the same time.
 This will destroy the device and may damage your computer.

-1. Download UniGateway SD card image for MqGateway from [here](https://github.com/unigateway/unigateway/releases/latest/download/UniGateway_SDCardImage_MqGateway.img.xz)
+1. Download UniGateway SD card image for MqGateway from [here](https://github.com/unigateway/unigateway/releases/latest/download/UniGateway_SDCardImage_MqGateway.img.xz).

-2. Flash SD card with UniGateway (you can use [Balena Etcher](https://www.balena.io/etcher/))
+2. Flash SD card with UniGateway (you can use [Balena Etcher](https://www.balena.io/etcher/)).

-3. Insert SD card to NanoPi NEO in MqGateway and power up MqGateway
+3. Insert SD card to NanoPi NEO in MqGateway and power up MqGateway.

+4. Connect MqGateway to your router with ethernet cable and power up MqGateway.

-4. Prepare ethernet cable with the connector on one side (according to standard T568B) [![cable termination](images/T568B.png){: style="height:150px; display: block; margin: 0 auto;transform: rotate(90deg)"}](images/T568B.png)
+5. Prepare ethernet cable with the connector on one side (according to standard T568B).
+   [![cable termination](images/T568B.png){: style="height:150px; display: block; margin: 0 auto;transform: rotate(90deg)"}](images/T568B.png)

-5. Connect relay module to ethernet cable ([photo](images/relay-connected-1.jpg))
+6. Connect relay module to ethernet cable (see table below and [photo](images/relay-connected-1.jpg)).

      | module pin | wire color   |
      |------------|--------------|